GeorgeWang03/WYChart/README.md

 </br>
 ##Contact

-If you have any problem or got an idear, i will be glad if share them to me by [georgewang003@gmail.com](georgewang003@gmail.com), and this my [personal blog](www.oneinbest.com) where you can find some technology about WYChart or any other topics.
+If you have any problem or got an idear, i will be glad if share them to me by a `#issue` or [georgewang003@gmail.com](georgewang003@gmail.com), and this my [personal blog](blog.oneinbest.com) where you can find some technology about WYChart or any other topics.